natenka/pyneng-book-en/docs/source/book/14_regex/2a_spec_sym_sets.rst

     These are not all character sets that support Python.
 See `documentation <https://docs.python.org/3/library/re.html>`__ for details.

-Character sets allow you to write shorter expressions without having to list all the necessary characters.
+Character sets allow you to write shorter expressions without having to list all necessary characters.

-For example, get time from the log file string:
+For example, get time from log file string:

 .. code:: python